Abraham Wright: University of Colorado

 After transferring the University of Colorado in 2004, Wright appeared in all 13 games as a sophomore and started the final three regular season contests.
 On the year, he recorded 23 tackles (17 solo), tying for second on the team in quarterback sacks with 4.5 and had six tackle for a loss.
 He also had six pressures, which was good for second best on the team.
 His first career sack came against Washington State, and his first multi-sack game came against Kansas.
 He set a season-high with five tackles against Kansas State.

 In 2005, Wright started all 13 games including the 2005 Champs Sports Bowl at defensive end.
 On the year, he accumulated 27 tackles (19 solo), five sacks, two forced fumbles and an interception.
 He earned CU athlete of the week and lineman of the week honors for a game against Oklahoma State, in which he totaled four solo tackles, a sack, an interception, a caused interception, a forced fumbled and a third-down stop.
 He reached a season high four tackles on three occasions, and had three tackles in the team's bowl game against Clemson.

 Entering his senior season, Wright was on the preseason watch list for the Ted Hendricks Award, given to the nation's top defensive end, and was also on the official preseason All-America watch list by the Football Writer’s Association of America.
 He played in all 12 games in 2006, taking part in the second most defensive snaps of any player on the team and the most for all non-defensive backs.
 On the year, he had a career high 57 tackles (39 solo) along with 11.5 sacks, 17 quarterback pressures, a forced fumbled and three pass break-ups.
 His sack total lead the team and was nine sacks higher than anyone else on the squad in 2006.
 Wright's season highlights included a six-tackle performance in the opener against Montana State, two sacks against Baylor and a personal best three sacks against rival Colorado State.

 Professional career

 Miami Dolphins

-Wright was drafted by the Miami Dolphins in the seventh round of the 2007 NFL Draft.
-The picked used to select Wright had been acquired earlier in the offseason in the trade that sent wide receiver Wes Welker to the New England Patriots.
+Wright was selected by the Miami Dolphins in the seventh round, with the 238th overall pick, of the 2007 NFL draft.
+The pick used to select Wright had been acquired earlier in the offseason in the trade that sent wide receiver Wes Welker to the New England Patriots.

-Wright spent much of the 2007 season on injured reserve with an injury.
+On November 7, 2007, he was placed on season-ending injured reserve with a knee injury.
 He was waived by the Dolphins on May 5, 2008.